 A Little More About Me

 I was a French-Canadian and English orphan named David Fay.
 For the first five years of my life, I was a ward of the Commonwealth of Massachusetts, then adopted at age 6.
 Ultimately God included me in his Family.
 I’m still learning about and experiencing real Love–agape Love.
-And am sharing it with readers worldwide, through my writing and travel.
+And am sharing it with readers worldwide, through my writing, consulting, and travel.

 FOR THOSE INTERESTED IN SUCH THINGS: